 These Ginger Cookies, which are a cross between gingerbread and snickerdoodles, have everything you love about ginger cookies: the flavorful and fragrant spicy taste, the attractive crinkles and cracks on top of each cookie, all with the wonderful combination of pumpkin.

-These are the best ginger cookies you’ll ever have, made with ginger, molasses, spice & pumpkin.
+These are the best ginger cookies ever made with ginger, molasses, spice & pumpkin.

 I discovered ginger snaps in high school, but I only knew my grandma’s recipe–which is still the best one today, in my opinion.
 This particular recipe also has pumpkin added to it, which I love.

-One of my favorite holiday traditions that I still carry on with my family, is taking cookies and caroling to our dear family and friends on Christmas Eve.
+One of my favorite holiday traditions, which I still carry with my family, is taking cookies and caroling to our dear family and friends on Christmas Eve.
 My parents did this with us as children, and I love doing it with mine now.
-Although last year if you would have asked me on the night we were doing it, I would have said we were never doing it again.
+We take treats and cookies and deliver them to friends as we carol.
+These pumpkin ginger cookies will be in the gift box this year.

 Tips for making these Pumpkin Ginger Cookies: